MingjunZhong/seq2point-nilm/README.md

 Seq2point model: the input is the mains windows (599 timepoints); and output is the midpoint of the corresponding appliance windows.

-**Important**

-I will be rewriting how to use the code.
-You can only use the following instruction to prepare the training, validation and test data.
-The training code has been changed to TensorFlow-2.0.

-**The following code instructing training and testing was too old - do not follow.**

 ![](images/s2p.png)